dsor-isr/farol/farol_control/outer_loops_controllers/path_following/docs/path_following.md

 # path\_following Node

 ## In a nutshell
 This node manages the PF properties discussed in the [implementation](implementation.md) section.
+You can find further explanation of the Path Following algorithms in this [paper](https://arxiv.org/abs/2204.07319).

 ## Diagram
 ![path\_following Diagram](img/path_following_diagram.png)